RubixML/CIFAR-10/README.md

 We'll need to wrap the base estimator in a transformer Pipeline to convert the images from the dataset into standardized raw pixel data on the fly.
 An [Image Resizer](https://github.com/RubixML/RubixML#image-resizer) ensures that all input vectors are of the same dimensionality.
 The [Image Vectorizer](https://github.com/RubixML/RubixML#image-vectorizer) handles extracting the raw color data.
 Then, the [Z Scale Standardizer](https://github.com/RubixML/RubixML#z-scale-standardizer) scales and centers the input vectors to have a mean of 0 and a standard deviation of 1.

+Wrapping the entire Pipeline in a [Persistent Model](https://github.com/RubixML/RubixML#persistent-model) allows us to save the model so we can use it in another process to make predictions on unknown images.

 ```php
 use Rubix\ML\Pipeline;
 use Rubix\ML\PersistentModel;